-- 4. A person shall be a student member if he or she: - (1) has the academic qualifications for admission (referred to in this section and in section 5 of this statute as 'matriculation') laid down by Council by regulation; - (2) has been admitted as and remains a member, or has been suspended from membership, of a college, society, Permanent Private Hall, or any other institution designated by Council by regulation; - (3) has been and remains registered, or has been suspended from registration, as a student for a degree or other qualification of the University; and - (4) is to be or has been presented for matriculation as a student member by his or her college, society, Permanent Private Hall, or other designated institution within the period laid down by Council by regulation.
+4. A person shall be a student member if he or she:

+(1) has the academic qualifications for admission (referred to in this section and in section 5 of this statute as 'matriculation') laid down by Council by regulation;

+(2) has been admitted as and remains a member, or has been suspended from membership, of a college, society, Permanent Private Hall, or any other institution designated by Council by regulation;

+(3) has been and remains registered, or has been suspended from registration, as a student for a degree or other qualification of the University; and

+(4) is to be or has been presented for matriculation as a student member by his or her college, society, Permanent Private Hall, or other designated institution within the period laid down by Council by regulation.

-- 5. Any person serving as an officer of the Oxford University Student Union under the provisions of Part A of Statute XIII shall, during the period in which he or she holds office, be a student member of the University for the purposes of the statutes and regulations. - 6.
-Regulations may be made to provide for: - (1) provisional matriculation where a prospective student member is for good reason unable to be presented for matriculation within the period referred to in section 4 (4) of this statute: and - (2) the ceremony at which the matriculation of student members will take place and the procedure to be followed;
+5. Any person serving as an officer of the Oxford University Student Union under the provisions of Part A of Statute XIII shall, during the period in which he or she holds office, be a student member of the University for the purposes of the statutes and regulations.

+6. Regulations may be made to provide for:

+(1) provisional matriculation where a prospective student member is for good reason unable to be presented for matriculation within the period referred to in section 4 (4) of this statute; and in addition to the matters referred to in section 4 of this statute.

+(2) the ceremony at which the matriculation of student members will take place and the procedure to be followed;